 Large Truck and Bus Crash Facts

 Large Truck and Bus Crash Facts (LTBCF) is a recurring annual report that contains descriptive statistics about fatal, injury, and property-damage-only crashes involving large trucks and buses.
-Information in the LTBCF report is compiled by FMCSA’s Analysis Division from four major sources:
+Information in the LTBCF report is compiled by FMCSA’s Crash Data Analytics Division from four major sources:

 -